Written by: Tim Edison

 What Wines Go With Jambalaya?
 7 Great Pairings

-Like in most Mediterranean dishes, jambalaya doesn’t have a fixed recipe.
+Jambalaya is a Louisiana dish with roots in Africa.
 There are dozens of variants, and this versatility allows you to pair this dish with an impressive variety of wine.

 You can pick the most suitable wine on the specific ingredients in the dish.